The latest information on portable batteries, now essential for hikers

 - Power consumption of the mobile battery itself

-To put it as closely as possible to the science-oriented people's delinquents, the output voltage of the lithium-ion battery (battery cell) installed in mobile batteries is 3.7V.
-In contrast, the USB port voltage is 5.0V.
-When charging a device, it is absolutely necessary to convert this 3.7V to 5.0V, which is the procedure called "boost" from 3.7V to 5.0V.
-At this time, according to the calculation formula "3.7 / 5.0 = 0.74", the ability that was at 3.7V output is 74% at 5.0 output. , the first reality is that the amount of energy a mobile battery can actually be charged will be 74% of its spec capacity, no matter how hard you try
+To explain as thoroughly as I can, the output voltage of the lithium-ion battery (battery cell) in a mobile battery is 3.7V.
+By contrast, the voltage of a USB port is 5.0V.
+When charging a device, this 3.7V must be converted to 5.0V, a process known as "boosting" from 3.7V to 5.0V.
+According to the formula "3.7 / 5.0 = 0.74," the capacity at 3.7V output is reduced to 74% at 5.0V output.
+In other words, the first reality is that no matter how hard you try, a mobile battery can only theoretically charge 74% of its specified capacity

-- Divide the number shown in 2 by 0.66 to calculate the required capacity (mAh value shown in the specs).
+- Divide the number obtained in step 2 by 0.66 to calculate the approximate required capacity (the mAh value displayed in the specifications)

 (5,000 + 500) mAh × 1 night / 0.66 = 8,333 mAh

-Incidentally, if you charge all the devices listed above to 100%, the total is 11,383 mAh, but in reality, about 60 to 70% of that would be sufficient, so 7,000 / 0.66 = about 10,000 mAh (one night hiking).
+By the way, in my case, if I were to charge all the devices listed above to 100%, the total would be 11,383 mAh, but in reality, I assume that about 60-70% of that would be sufficient, so the calculation is 7,000 / 0.66 = approximately 10,000 mAh (for a one-night mountain trip)

-Point 2: Charging speed (output/input) ~The USB PD (USB Power Delivery) standard is essential~
+Point 2: Charging speed (output/input) – The USB PD (USB Power Delivery) standard is essential

-Conditions for high output and quick charging
+Conditions for high-power, speedy charging

 Power (W) = Voltage (V) × Current (A)

-Three conditions for determining the charging speed
+Three conditions that determine charging speed

-- Output performance of receiver device
+- Output capabilities of the receiving device

 - Cable output performance